Related provisions for FEES 5.5B.20

 The firms in industry blocks 13 and 15 are cash plan health providers and small friendly societies.
 The case fee exemption takes into account that the amount in issue is likely to be small relative to the case fee.
 Instead, the full unit cost of handling complaints against these firms will be recovered through the setting of the relevant general levy.

-A respondent must pay to the FOS Ltd the standard case fee specified in FEES 5 Annex 3R Part 1 in respect of each chargeable case relating to that respondent which is closed by the Financial Ombudsman Service, unless the respondent is identified as part of a charging group as defined in FEES 5 Annex 3R Part 3.
+A respondent must pay to the FOS Ltd the standard case fee specified in FEES 5 Annex 3R Part 1 in respect of each chargeable case relating to that respondent which is closed by the Financial Ombudsman Service during a financial year (regardless of when the chargeable case was referred to the Financial Ombudsman Service)7, unless the respondent is identified as part of a charging group as defined in FEES 5 Annex 3R Part 3.

 The exclusion of respondents that are identified as part of a charging group as defined in FEES 5 Annex 3R Part 3 applies only from 1 April 2013.
 Those respondents continue to be liable for the standard case fee under FEES 5.5B.12 R in respect of chargeable cases closed by the Financial Ombudsman Service before 1 April 2013.

 Until 31 March 2004 a standard case fee was payable for every chargeable case.
 From 1 April 2004 to 31 March 2005 the standard case fee7 was payable for the third and subsequent chargeable cases.
 From 1 April 2005 to 31 March 2013 the standard case fee was payable for the fourth and subsequent chargeable cases.
 FEES 5.5B.12 R does not apply retrospectively to financial years before 1 April 2013.